Jukamala/Flowers/README.md

 ##### Once you specify the order the programm does the rest and creates the routes you desire

+Keep in mind: The algorithm only breeds flowers whose genes are known.
+This can get in the way of some easy routes.
+(e.g. red cosmo + yellow cosmo = orange cosmo.
+This orange can be one of two genes.
+You can still breed this orange cosmo with itself to get a black cosmo (parent gene does not matter that much)) Black Cosmos are the only flower type where this seems to play a role.

 ### Some optimal paths and other results:
 In `paths_simple.txt` you can find the optimal paths for all colors.\
 In `hybrids_simple.txt` you can find the optimal path for all possible hybrids.